 - 10-minute audition in Butterfield Chapel, please arrive at least 10 minutes before your audition time with a filled out application.

-- Please be prepared to lead a shortened arrangement of “What A Beautiful Name” by Hillsong Worship in either the key of A, D, or F#.
+- Auditions will consist of singing to a pre-recorded track.
+Please be prepared to lead a shortened arrangement of “Reckless Love” by Cory Asbury in either the key of A, C, or E.

-- You will also be asked to sing harmony.
+- You may also be asked to sing harmony.

 Worship Band Auditions: